Queen Elizabeth and Prince Philip Celebrate 73rd Wedding Anniversary in Quarantine at Windsor Castle

 Princess Elizabeth and the Duke of Edinburgh on the balcony of Buckingham Palace, London, waving to the crowd shortly after their wedding at Westminster Abbey.
-Photo: Central Press/Getty Images.
+Photo: Central Press/Getty Images

-It was only two years after the conclusion of the Second World War and Britain was still reeling from the aftermath of the Blitz.
+The wedding occurred only two years after the conclusion of the Second World War and Britain was still reeling from the aftermath of the Blitz.
 Rationing was still in full effect and the young princess, ever the frugal royal, had barely saved up enough clothing coupons to purchase her showstopper of a wedding dress.

 The gown, designed by renowned British fashion designer Sir Norman Hartnell, was made of soft Damascus Prokar, with a high neckline, tailored bodice and 13-foot short train.
 Her husband-to-be, a member of the Royal Navy in the Second World War, stood tall in his crisp black and gold uniform.